vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ## Inspector

-After verifying that execution locations belong to their respective chains, we can perform travel calls on them.
-How is this achieved?

-Both **Time Travel** and **Teleport** are enabled by the `Inspector` struct, a custom implementation of the `Inspector` trait from REVM.
-Its purpose is to **intercept**, **monitor**, and *modify* EVM calls, particularly handling **travel calls** that alter the execution context by switching the blockchain network or block number.
+Both **Time Travel** and **Teleport** features are made possible by the `Inspector` struct, a custom implementation of the `Inspector` trait from REVM.
+Its purpose is to handle **travel calls** that alter the execution context by switching the blockchain network or block number.

+How does it work?
+When `ExecutionLocation` is updated, `Inspector`:
+1. Creates a separate EVM with new `ExecutionLocation` context (using `transaction_callback` function passed as argument).
+2. Executes the subcall on a separate inner EVM with updated location.

 ```rust
 pub struct Inspector<'a> {